microcks/microcks.io/content/documentation/using/asyncapi.md

 AsyncAPI is an open source initiative that seeks to improve the current state of Event-Driven Architectures (EDA).
 Its long-term goal is to make working with EDA’s as easy as it is to work with REST APIs.
 That goes from documentation to code generation, from discovery to event management.
 Most of the processes you apply to your REST APIs nowadays would be applicable to your event-driven/asynchronous APIs too.
 So Microcks has support for AsyncAPI too 😉!

-Starting with Microcks version `1.0.0`, Microcks is now able to import AsyncAPI definitions for enriching the API catalogs with `Event` typed APIs.
-When set up accordingly, it is also able to mock the API by publishing samples messages on a dedicated message broker destination.
+Microcks is able to:
+* Mock the API by publishing samples messages on a dedicated message broker destinations,
+* Test the API by collecting messages on a broker (not necessarily the one used for mocking) and validate them against the schema information found in an AsyncAPI spec.

+> Starting with release `1.9.0`, Microcks supports both AsyncAPI version `2.x` and version `3.x`.

 ### Bindings